r8w/r8w/docs/books/cs/technical.md

 ---
 layout: default
 title: Technical Topics
+grand_parent: Books
-parent: Books
+parent: Computer Science
 nav_order: 3
 ---

 # Technical Topics
 {: .no_toc }

-An archive of books related to the different technical topics bonded to the web.
+__*An archive of books related to the different technical topics bonded to the web.*__

 ---